plabayo/rama/README.md

 ## License

-This project is licensed under the [MIT license][license].
+This project is licensed under the [BSL license][license].

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `rama` by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in `rama` by you, shall be licensed as BSL, without any additional terms or conditions.

 [contributing]: https://github.com/plabayo/rama/blob/main/CONTRIBUTING.md